CEHS-research/PSY-6600_public/README.md

 ---------------------------------------
 * USU, CEHS graduate student’s 1st course in quantitative methods
 * Cross listed as Psy 6600 and Educ 6600
-* Students may attend at the Logan campus or at a USU distance site
+* Students may attend at the Logan campus or at a USU distance site, depending on section

 Prerequisites
 * Completion of EDUC/PSY 6570 ‘Introduction to Educational & Psychological Research’